Terrastories/terrastories/README.md

 One of our core contributors @mirandawang wrote a really nice [outline of the app](https://docs.google.com/document/d/1azfvU7tXLv2EHGrc3Hs5SPmB32MkyYuhXTB4JjymlV4/edit).
 Unless you are working on something related to Docker containers or to map cartography then you will benefit from taking a couple minutes to get acquainted with the app.

 **Step 2: Find an issue to work on**
-For Hacktoberfest and Mapbox Community Days, which runs through the end of October, we have outlined issues that we would like to focus on in [this milestone](https://github.com/Terrastories/terrastories/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Hacktoberfest%2FMapbox+Community+Days%22+label%3A%22status%3A+help+wanted%22).
-Please find an issue there that you would like to take on and comment to assign yourself if no one else has done so already.
+Please find an [issue](https://github.com/Terrastories/terrastories/issues) that you would like to take on and comment to assign yourself if no one else has done so already.
+All issues with the label `status: help wanted` are up for grabs!
 We will add the `status: claimed` label to the issue to mark it as assigned to you.
 Also, feel free to ask questions in the issues, and we will get back to you ASAP!

 **Step 3: Fork the repo**
 Click the "fork" button in the upper right of the Github repo page.
 A fork is a copy of the repository that allows you to freely explore & experiment without changing the original project.
 You can learn more about forking a repo in [this article](https://help.github.com/articles/fork-a-repo/).